-However, because of Richfield's specific land use, the lower than average energy usage is drastically driven by residential energy consumption, not by commercial consumption.
-This is reflected in the residential energy costs shown in Figure 3, which shows that Richfield residents pay a fairly average amount per household has paid per day for energy, despite using less energy than average.
+However, since Richfield's land use is highly residential and much less commercial/industrial, the lower than average energy usage is drastically driven by residential energy consumption and not by commercial consumption.
+This is reflected in the residential energy costs shown in Figure 3, which shows that Richfield residents have been right in the middle when it comes to how much each household has paid per day for energy.